Workout

 Workout.ExerciseDictIntroduction

-• This is a lower body routine that includes bodyweight exercises.
+• This is an interval running routine that includes sprints and jogging.

 • The routine is of the High-Intensity-Interval-Training type.